tmplab/LJay/README.md

-LJay
+LJay v0.5
-By Sam Neurohack, loloster,
+By Sam Neurohack, Loloster,
 LICENCE : CC BY

-A software for Live : choose what to display, modify parameters with many devices: music (Nozoids), gamepad, midicontroller, smartphone, tablet,...
+A software for Live laser actions : choose what to display, modify parameters with many devices: music (Nozoids), gamepad, midicontroller, smartphone, tablet,...

 Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network

-Iteracctions with anything MIDI / OSC.
-See OSC commands GUIs : TouchOSC, Pure Date patch.
-You can build your own GUI and send command to LJay through OSC.
+GUIs : TouchOSC, Pure Date patch.
+You can build your own GUI and send commands to LJay through OSC.
-Devices supported : Launchpad mini, LP8, bhoreal, gamepad, smartphone & tablet (TouchOSC needed) and any MIDI controller that is recognised by your OS.
+Devices supported : Launchpad mini, LP8, bhoreal, gamepad, smartphone & tablet (OSC gyroscopes, GUI : TouchOSC needed) and any MIDI controller that is recognised by your OS.
 Nozosc : Semi modular synthetizers from Nozoids can send 3 of their inner sound curves and be displayed in many ways, i.e VCO 1 on X axis and LFO 2 on Y axis.

 To run :

 python main.py

+-i or --iport : port number to listen to (8001 by default) -o or --oport : port number to send to (8002 by default) -l or --laser : Last digit of etherdream ip address 192.168.1.0/24 (4 by default)

 #
 # Features
 #

+(Doc in progress)

+- "plugins" curve generators support.

+- Automatic Midi devices IN & OUT detection (must be seen by OS)
+- Automatic USB enttec PRO DMX interface detection

-- OSC to midi bridge
+- OSC to midi bridge (see /note and /cc/number)
+- OSC to DMX bridge (see /cc/number)
 - Bhoreal and Launchpad device start animation
+- Control all leds of Bhoreal and Launchpad

+#
+# External devices
+#

+(Doc in Progress)

+#
+# Make your own curve generator
+#

+(Doc in progress)

+Duplicate and rename a set file like set0.py (import it in main.py) Program your own curve :

+- Generate a point list array.
+- Use Laser drawing functions : polyline, line, lineto.
+- You can have several drawing functions to draw several objects.

+If you need to receive data externally :

+use /nozoid/osc/number value : Store a new value in gstt.osc[number] (number : 0-255)
+or program your own OSC commands in bhorosc.py

 #
 # LJay OSC commands :